Disease Guide ·Eye Infections ·2026

 7Does pet insurance cover dog eye infections?

-Most pet insurance policies cover eye infection diagnosis and treatment as standard illness claims.
-The 14-day illness waiting period applies.
-Complicated cases requiring surgery or specialist referral are also typically covered.
-However, if your dog had eye issues documented before enrollment, future claims may be denied as pre-existing.
-Some policies exclude congenital eye conditions that predispose to infections.
+Most policies cover diagnosis and treatment as standard illness.
+14-day waiting period applies.
+Complicated cases with surgery are typically covered.
+However, pre-enrollment eye issues may be denied as pre-existing.
+Some policies exclude congenital conditions.

 Marcel Janik, founder of RealVetCost